OSINT your digital footprint - do you know what you stepped in?

 Although open source data can be both online and offline, such as physical paper records, traditional mass media such as radio, television and newspapers, the internet provides access to the largest range of OSINT.

 The use of the internet has become an increasingly vital part of our daily life.
 Especially during the past year of the pandemic in which we have become more reliant on the internet, be it for work, education, or entertainment.
 The BBC report that UK internet use more than doubled in 2020.
-With more people spending their time online, it is important to consider the impact of this on our personal, corporate and families’ digital footprint.
+With more people spending their time online, it is important to consider the impact of this on our personal or industries digital footprint.

 A digital footprint is the data that is left behind whenever a person uses a digital service, such as social media, emailing, banking, dating, gaming, geolocation services, etc.